vespa-engine/vespa/node-admin/README.md

 Package and deploy vespa application by running:

 ```
+    Path pathToApp = Paths.get("node-admin/src/test/resources/basic-search-for-docker");
     runVespaLocal.deployApplication(pathToApp);
 ```
-where `pathToApp` is for example [vespa/sample-apps/basic-search-for-docker](../sample-apps/basic-search-for-docker).
 If the deployment is successful, the final log entry should be something like
 ```
 INFO: Endpoint http://cnode-1:4080/ is now ready
 ```
-use this endpoint URL to feed or query your application as described in [basic-search-for-docker/README](../sample-apps/basic-search-for-docker/README.md).
+use this endpoint URL to feed or query your application.

 You can delete application with